The 8 business tools we can't live without

 Over the past 4 years we have tried ALOT of business tools, some have been amazing and have become staples in our day to day business life, others not so much.
 Today we are going to share with you 8 of the business tools we can’t live without, from helping with productivity to scheduling and finance.

 Asana… for productivity

 Look, I am going to be brutally honest.
 I hated Asana for a long time.
 For some reason I just couldn’t get my head around using it productively.
-It seemed to take me longer to schedule the asks and format it within asana then just writing it down and crossing it out.
+It seemed to take me longer to schedule the tasks and format it within Asana then just writing it down and crossing it out.

-Now how people plan their to do list is in my opinion deeply personal and for me personally, I have started using Asana for the long term planning of the business including mapping out client work, tasks which reoccur monthly and even yearly.
-While I have a to do list every day, I like to handwrite this out in order of important / urgency, because in business life, is there anything more satisfying than crossing out a completed task?
+How you plan your to do list is in my opinion deeply personal.
+I have started using Asana for the long term planning of OUR business including mapping out business tasks and client work which reoccurs monthly & even yearly.
+For my daily to do list I still like to handwrite this out in order of important / urgency, because in business life, is there anything more satisfying than crossing out a completed task?

 I also like that you can set up your projects as lists or boards.
 Once you have your projects set up they way you want them, it makes it super easy to duplicate projects and tasks.
 I love that when I start a new project or client I can sit down and map out the entire project, including adding due dates for each task so I can map out what my work is going to look like.
 I also like that you can have a different colour for project so that you can easily scope out the work at a glance.